 Great Maplestead Parish Council has maintained its FOUNDATION level of the Local Council Award Scheme (LCAS), which means this accolade will remain current until 2028.

 The Council was approaced by EALC (Essex Association of Local Councils) in Autumn 2014 to see if it would be willing to participate in a pilot programme called the Local Council Award Scheme, which replaced the previous Quality Status.
-The Council agreed in October 2014 to apply for FOUNDATION level.
+The Council agreed in October 2014 to apply for FOUNDATION level (see below).

 Award PresentationIn recognition of the Parish Council’s participation in the pilot programme, it was awarded a commemorative Certificate by EALC.